Tacoma Rainiers Game Notes: vs. Sugar Land (7:05 PT)

 CLOSE QU(AAA)RTERS: Once upon a time, the Tacoma Rainiers and Seattle Mariners stood as the nearest Triple-A to MLB affiliation (36 miles).
 That title was then shared with the advent of the Atlanta Braves shifting Triple-A operations to Gwinnett County, GA (also a distance of 36 miles) for the 2009 season.
 When St. Paul (12 miles to the Minnesota Twins) and Sugar Land (22 miles to the Houston Astros) joined the Triple-A ranks prior to last season, the Rs-M's proximity was pushed to a tie for third-shortest.

-STRIKE COWBOYS: Sugar Land enters action tonight with the most strikeouts by a pitching staff in all of professional baseball, 160, an average of 11.4 punchouts per game (14 GP).
-The next closest is Aberdeen (Baltimore High-A) with 150 in only 11 games (8-3).
-The New York Mets lead MLB (134 K) in one fewer games (9-4).
+STRIKE COWBOYS: Sugar Land enters action tonight with the most strikeouts by a pitching staff in all of pro baseball, 173, an average of 11.53 punchouts per game (14 GP).
+The next closest is Myrtle Beach (Cubs Class A) with 162 in only 12 games (7-5).
+The New York Mets lead MLB (143 K) in one fewer games (10-4).

 • Discuss this story on the Pacific Coast League message board...